DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_AK_11_Monitoring_and_troubleshooting_Windows_Server.md

 1. On **SEA-ADM1**, open File Explorer.
 2. Browse to **C:\Labfiles\Mod11**.
 3. Double-click or select **CPUSTRES64.EXE**, and then select Enter.
-4. In the **CPU Stress - Sysinternals:www.sysinternals.com** dialog box, right-click or access the context menu for the highlighted thread at the top of the list of running threads, select **Activity Level**, and then select **Busy (75%)**.
+4. In the **CPU Stress - Sysinternals: www.sysinternals.com** dialog box, right-click or access the context menu for the highlighted thread at the top of the list of running threads, select **Activity Level**, and then select **Busy (75%)**.

 #### Task 2: Capture performance data by using a data collector set